electric-eloquence/fepper/extend/contrib/multisite/subsite1/patternlab-node/README.md

 ### Upgrading

-You can find some simple upgrade documenation in it's current home here (unreleased but confirmed to work): [https://github.com/pattern-lab/website/blob/dev/patternlabsite/docs/node/upgrading.md](https://github.com/pattern-lab/website/blob/dev/patternlabsite/docs/node/upgrading.md)
+You can find instructions on how to upgrade from version to version of Pattern Lab Node here: [https://github.com/pattern-lab/patternlab-node/wiki/Upgrading](https://github.com/pattern-lab/patternlab-node/wiki/Upgrading)

 ### Command Line Interface